rjmccluskey/rjmccluskey.github.io/source/_posts/2015-02-25-how-to-kill-a-ghost-rails-server.markdown

 comments: true
 categories:
 ---
 I've been working on a Rails-API for my latest project and I ran into a situation where my local server kept running even after I thought I had killed it.
 I had to figure out how to find the server running in the background and kill it with some sweet bash commands!
-I imagine I'll run into this problem again so I figured I'd right a quick post about how to do it.
+I imagine I'll run into this problem again so I figured I'd write a quick post about how to do it.
 <!-- more -->
 The first step is to determine the PID of the ghost server.
 To do this enter the following command into your terminal: